 For 33 years Patagonia has had an on-site child care center that bears little resemblance to what anyone might imagine corporate on-site child care looks like.
 It is run by teachers, some of whom are bilingual and trained in child development.
 Learning takes place outdoors as much as in.
 Parents often eat lunch with their kids, take them to the farmer’s market or pick vegetables with them in the “secret” garden.
 Patagonia buses school-aged kids back to the company’s headquarters, allowing parents to connect with them after school over chocolate milk.
 Graves stays connected to his kids throughout the day.
 “It lets you be the kind of parent you want to be,” he said.

 The child care program was not put in place to fight the war for talent, or because its executives wanted to fix the leaky pipeline of women leaving before reaching senior management levels.
 When Yvon Chouinard, Patagonia’s iconic founder, and his wife Malinda started the company, their employees were friends and family and they wanted to support them as they worked, and started their families.
-“It lets you be the kind of parent you want to be.”
 The solution was not to fix a problem, but to respond to what humans need, including a place to nurse newborns, and later, to provide safe and stimulating child care.

 The results three decades later are not surprising: 100% of the women who have had children at Patagonia over the past five years have returned to work, significantly higher than the 79% average in the US.
 About 50% of managers are women, and 50% of the company’s senior leaders are women.